areed1192/python-sec/README.md

 ## Support these Projects

 **Patreon:**
 Help support this project and future projects by donating to my [Patreon Page](https://www.patreon.com/sigmacoding).
 I"m always looking to add more content for individuals like yourself, unfortuantely some of the APIs I would require me to pay monthly fees.

 **YouTube:**
 If you"d like to watch more of my content, feel free to visit my YouTube channel [Sigma Coding](https://www.youtube.com/c/SigmaCoding).

-**Hire Me:**
-If you have a project, you think I can help you with feel free to reach out at [coding.sigma@gmail.com](mailto:coding.sigma@gmail.com?subject=[GitHub]%20Project%20Proposal) or fill out the [contract request form](https://forms.office.com/Pages/ResponsePage.aspx?id=ZwOBErInsUGliXx0Yo2VfcCSWZSwW25Es3vPV2veU0pUMUs5MUc2STkzSzVQMFNDVlI5NjJVNjREUi4u)